 All flood debris is considered garbage due to contamination issues.

-The tip fee is $0 to encourage people to dispose of waste properly without burning or placing in waterways, etc. The hours of operation will also be extended.
+The tip fee is waived to encourage people to dispose of waste properly without burning or placing in the waterways, etc. The hours of operation will also be extended.

-Our hours of operation will be extended from May 19 - June 30, 2018 as follows:
+Our hours of operation will be extended from May 6 to 25, 2019 as follows:

 What Goes Where with CBC Info AM SJ